Form 8.3 - The Vanguard Group, Inc.: Jounce Therapeutics Inc

 |Jounce Therapeutics Inc Registered Shs

-Börse aktuell - Live TickerNervosität nach SVB-Kollaps weiter hoch: ATX an der Nulllinie -- DAX höher -- Asiens Börsen knicken letztlich ein
+Börse aktuell - Live TickerEZB-Zinserhöhung im Fokus: Dow leichter -- ATX dreht ins Minus -- DAX im Plus -- Asiens Börsen schlussendlich in Rot

-Der heimische Aktienmarkt bewegt sich am Dienstag Mittag um die Nulllinie, während der deutsche Leitindex kleine Gewinne verbuchen kann.
-An den wichtigsten Handelsplätzen in Asien ging es am Dienstag abwärts.
+Der US-Leitindex bewegt sich am Donnerstag schwächer.
+Der heimische Aktienmarkt ist im Verlauf des Donnerstagshandels ins Minus gedreht.
+Der deutsche Leitindex zeigt sich freundlich.
+An den Börsen in Fernost übernahmen am Donnerstag die Bären das Ruder.